dnsimple/dnsimple-support/content/articles/a-record.markdown

 A Records are the simplest type of DNS records, yet one of the primary records used in DNS servers.

-You can actually do quite a bit more with A records, including using multiple A records for the same domain in order to provide redundancy.
+You can do quite a bit more with A records, including using multiple A records for the same domain in order to provide redundancy.
 Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to that same IP address.

 The DNS A record is specified by [RFC 1035](https://tools.ietf.org/html/rfc1035).